-Tokyo Imperial Palace is the residence of Imperial family of Japan and it is situated near to Edo castle.
-In the ancient Edo period, the Imperial family used to rule over the state from this royal Palace.
+Tokyo Imperial Palace is the residence of Japan’s Imperial family, situated near the Edo Castle.
+In the ancient Edo period, the Imperial family used to rule over the state from this palace.

-Usually, the palace is not open during all the time.
-The internal grounds of the royal residence remain open on January 2 (New Year’s Greeting) and December 23 (Emperor’s Birthday) where guests can enter the internal royal residence grounds and see the individuals from the Imperial Family, who show up on a gallery.
+Usually, the palace is not open.
+Its doors open only on January 2 (New Year’s Greeting) and December 23 (Emperor’s Birthday) where guests can enter the internal royal residence grounds and see the individuals from the Imperial Family, who show up on a gallery.

 In this article, we have made a list of top things that you are recommended to do during your visit at the Tokyo Imperial Palace.